Peddie students eating in the dining hall 1964

 F. EDWARD POTTER, JR., THIRTEENTH HEADMASTER, 1977-1988

-During the 2012 Founders Day service, Potter was praised by faculty member Samuel Tattersall and alumnus P.J.
-Horgan ’84 as a leader who arrived at Peddie at a point in time when both its reputation and finances were in a precarious state, turned the school around and, with the integral help of Walter H. Annenberg ’27, set it on a successful course.
-Quoting Potter as believing, “The more we accomplish, the more we dare,” Tattersall said, “It was almost as if he could see Peddie’s future.”
+F. Edward Potter, Jr. (b.
+1943, d.
+1988) served the school until his untimely death in 1988 at the age of 45.
+Potter was an alumnus of St. Paul’s School, and had a bachelor’s degree from Amherst College and a master’s degree from the University of Connecticut.
+He was formerly with the Moses Brown School in Providence, Rhode Island.
+At the 2012 Founders Day service, Potter was praised by faculty member Samuel Tattersall and alumnus P.J.
+Horgan ’84 as a leader who arrived at Peddie when its reputation and finances were precarious, turned the school around and, with the integral help of Walter H. Annenberg ’27, set it on a successful course.
+Quoting Potter, “The more we accomplish, the more we dare,” Tattersall said, “it was almost as if he could see Peddie’s future.”
 Potter was universally loved by the Peddie community and deeply loved his school in return.
 Horgan, speaking directly to the student body, asked that they “utilize the legacy of Headmaster Potter to understand the foundation he helped build.
 Remember, this is our house, our family.”

 ANNE L. SELTZER, INTERIM HEAD OF SCHOOL, 1988-1989

 Anne Seltzer (b.
 1942) has had a long and varied career at Peddie.
 After receiving a B.A. from The College of Wooster, Seltzer earned an M.A. at Northwestern University in classics.
-She taught at Northwestern from 1976–79, where she received Teacher of the Year Award.
+She taught at Northwestern from 1976–79, where she received the Teacher of the Year Award.
 She joined the English faculty at Peddie in 1980 and served as chair of that department, and later as dean of faculty.
 After the death of former headmaster Edward Potter in 1988, Seltzer became acting head of school for one year.
 She was appointed director of development in 1992, and it was during her tenure that the school received the largest gift in its history — a $100 million donation from Walter H. Annenberg ’27.
 She served as director of development until her retirement in 2003.
 Currently, Seltzer continues to serve the school as a member of the Board of Trustees.
 She now consults with a variety of schools and nonprofits on fundraising.

 THOMAS A. DEGRAY, FOURTEENTH HEAD OF SCHOOL, 1989-2001